 Fig. 5.
-Camera's height and orientation computed by the proposed tracking schemes.
+Camera height and orientation computed by the proposed tracking schemes

 Fig. 6.
 The evolution of the best registration error obtained by the Differential Evolution algorithm associated with the first stereo pair.
-The algorithm has converged in 5 iterations (generations) when the population size was 30 and in two iterations when the population size was 120.

 Fig. 7.
 The estimated horizon line associated with frames 10 and 199.
 The sequence corresponds to an uphill driving.